conda-forge/pegasus-wms-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pegasus-wms, python-pegasus-wms` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pegasus-wms` can be installed with `conda`:

 ```
-conda install pegasus-wms python-pegasus-wms
+conda install pegasus-wms
 ```

 or with `mamba`:

 ```
-mamba install pegasus-wms python-pegasus-wms
+mamba install pegasus-wms
 ```

 It is possible to list all of the versions of `pegasus-wms` available on your platform with `conda`: